NixOS/nix.dev/source/tutorials/file-sets.md

 }
 ```

-The call to `fs.trace` will print the file set that will be used as a derivation input.
+The call to `fs.trace` prints the file set that will be used as a derivation input.

 The build will succeed: